 Possible strategies include requiring extended stays out of the country during the first five years, offering a longer sabbatical for expatriates who have already accumulated five years’ residency or structuring employment contracts around this rule.

-You can also use an experienced provider such as New Horizons Global Partner for assistance.
+You can also use an experienced provider such as Horizons for assistance.
 By using a PEO, you can transfer the employer responsibilities to us so that you do not have to worry about complex tax rules.

 Contact us today for targeted tax advice for your employees and business.